zephir-lang/zephir-docs/en/config.md

 backend
 ^^^^^^^
 Provides a way to configure the Zend Engine backend used by your extension.
-At the moment, only the :code:`templatepath`, which lets you select between :code:`ZendEngine2` and :code:`ZendEngine3`, is supported:
+At the moment, only the :code:'templatepath', which lets you select between :code:'ZendEngine2' and :code:'ZendEngine3', is supported:

 .. code-block:: json